cardinalhq/logsink/README.md

 ## 📖 What Does logsink Do?

-logsink helps you:
+`logsink` helps you:

 - Emit OTEL-compliant logs from Java apps
-- Control export batching by event count or payload size
+- Control export batching by event count
 - Automatically gzip and send logs over HTTP
 - Set custom `resource-level` and `record-level` attributes (like `service.name`, `env`, etc.)
 - Integrate easily with any OTLP-compatible observability pipeline